ratan-lab/indelMINER/README.md

 contributions towards the on-going development of indelMINER.
 - Trent Walradt, Yale School of Medicine
 - Pieter Busschaert, University of Leuven
+- Joao Rietra, Recife, Brazil for updates to the hash functions

 ## SUMMARY
 indelMINER refers to a set of algorithms to identify indels from whole genome